astral-sh/uv/docs/reference/build_failures.md

 Since this build failure occurs in pip too, it is not likely to be a bug with uv.

-If a build failure is reproducible with another installer, you should file an issue upstream (in this example, with `numpy` or `setuptools`), find a way to avoid building the package in the first place, or make the necessary adjustments to your system for the build to succeed.
+If a build failure is reproducible with another installer, you should investigate upstream (in this example, `numpy` or `setuptools`), find a way to avoid building the package in the first place, or make the necessary adjustments to your system for the build to succeed.

 ## Why does uv build a package?